Google Analytics Tools: In-depth View

 - Unique Pageviews VS Page Views: Person visit site 5 times = 5 page views but 1 unique page views

-- Unique Visitor VS Unique Page View: The Unique visitor can be increased by deleting a cookie of our browser but it will still counted as 1 unique page view by the same visitor
+- Unique Visitor VS Unique Page View: The Unique visitor can be increased by deleting a cookie of our browser but it will still be counted as 1 unique page view by the same visitor

 - Pages / Visit: The average number of pages visits by a specific user